-6 Tips for Pitching Your Food Brand to Top National Editors
+6 Tips for Pitching Your Specialty Food Brand to Top National Editors

 “Planning the event took seven months, but it was worth every second to be able to showcase the exceptional taste and nutrition of wild blueberries and convey how different they are from regular cultivated blueberries,” said Belinda Donovan, PR Director at Ethos.
 “To be able to meet in person with such a large group of national health and nutrition editors, as well as recipe developers, was a huge opportunity.
 These are the people creating crave-worthy content for a truly elite list of outlets.”